REST API

 and a refresh_token

 .
-The value for the session_token
+The token returned in session_token

-Example queries.
+Example Queries

 - JavaScript